 Sounds great?
 Not really, because this sort of repetition replaces other information that you would have likely preferred.
-Variety is the spice of life but instead you’re in a bubble of ignorance where the news that you tend to like gets fed to you more often, reinforcing existing notions rather than challenging them.
+Variety is the spice of life but instead you’re in an echo chamber, where the news that you tend to like gets fed to you more often, reinforcing existing notions rather than challenging them.

 Because of this, you are more likely to see another baby photo, instead of that hilarious photo of your friend being drunk from last weekend.
 On a more serious note, if you tend to “like” left-wing type policies, wouldn’t you like to see what else is out there on the political spectrum?
 To challenge your views or at least chuckle at?

 2) One house-gathering can publicly display it’s location on the Internet

 A few friends came over and tagged themselves, now my house has a page about it on Facebook.
 This page displays a list of who came, with a map showing it’s exact location.
 This page is publicly viewable by anyone with or without a Facebook account, and it appears in Google when anyone does a search specific enough to reveal it.

 I have tried numerous times to report it to Facebook but the page is still yet to be removed after several months.